 When?
 Please submit your files by 17th March 2023.

-The forestscapes project is a collaboration between the Department of Geography, the Department of Digital Humanities and the Centre for Digital Culture at King’s College London, together with the Public Data Lab.
-It is supported by the National Environmental Research Council.
+The forestscapes project is pollinated by the Department of Geography, the Department of Digital Humanities, the Centre for Digital Culture, the Centre for Attention Studies, the Digital Futures Institute and the Environmental Humanities Network at King’s College London together with the Public Data Lab, with support from the UK’s National Environmental Research Council.